 Cadets with 6th Regiment spent the day prior to their basic rifle marksmanship (BRM) practice at the group and zero range, getting their sight picture and breathing under control to improve their accuracy.
 At BRM practice, Cadets are given more ammo and further downrange targets.
 After being equipped with a 15-round magazine, Cadets are sent to a spot on the range.
 There are three distances that Cadets must face: 100 meters, 200 meters, and 300 meters as the furthest distance.
 They are then given five shots per distance.

-During his practice run, Cadet Travis McKenzie, from the University of South Alabama, scored 12 out of 15, a testament to his dedication and skill.
+During his practice run, Cadet Travis McKenzie, from the University of South Alabama, scored 12 out of 15.
 McKenzie noted that some Cadets, despite their best efforts, struggle with maintaining steady breathing and a steady hand while shooting.
 He emphasized that a crucial factor for overcoming this challenge is to have confidence in oneself and in one’s performance.

 McKenzie joined the ROTC in his family’s footsteps.
 However, upon completing his service, he intends to diverge from his family’s career paths.
 Inspired by the very justice system he had to learn from at a young age, he plans to pursue a career with the FBI.